-Students are strongly encouraged to contact the Fellowships Office as soon as you are considering applying for the Mitchell Scholarship.
+Students are strongly encouraged to contact the Center for Scholar Development as soon as you are considering applying for the Mitchell Scholarship.
 Fellowships advisors will provide program expertise and step-by-step advice to assist you with preparing your application.
 Please note: in accordance with new Mitchell Scholarship requirements, you may not receive feedback on your personal statement from anyone.
 Learn more about the application process and components

 on the Mitchell website.

 form as soon as possible to set up a meeting with the Mitchell Scholarship campus representative to discuss the program and any steps you can take now to become a more competitive applicant.

 Candidates who submit an Intent to Apply form after May 15 are not guaranteed the same level of advising, but will be considered for university endorsement if they submit materials by posted campus endorsement deadlines.
 You must complete a Mitchell application by this deadline be considered for Drexel endorsement (required to apply for the program).
 The Drexel University Selection Committee will endorse only those candidates who demonstrate potential to be Mitchell Scholars.